wp-plugins/category-featured-images/readme.txt

 This plugin allows to set a featured image for each category.
 Posts without a featured image will show the category's image as featured image.

-Featured Images usually are placed by the theme in the single post page, in the latest posts page, etc.
+NOTICE: Featured images usually are placed by the theme in the single post page, in the latest posts page, etc.
+If you want to set images for categories and place them using a shortcode there are other plugins that do it like: featured images for categories

 == Installation ==